gautamdheer/pixel-positions/README.md

 ### For Job Seekers
 1. Create an account
-2. Complete your profile
-3. Upload your resume/portfolio
+2. Upload your resume/portfolio
-4. Browse and apply for positions
+3. Browse and apply for positions

 ### For Employers
 1. Register your company